mojaloop/pisp-project/docs/transfer_outcome_notification.md

 [#273](https://app.zenhub.com/workspaces/pisp-5e8457b05580fb04a7fd4878/issues/mojaloop/mojaloop/273) As a `PISP` I want to `be informed of the outcome of a transaction` so that `I can inform my customer`.

-- Will use the PUT /thirdPartyRequest/transfer/{ID}
+- Will use the `PUT /thirdPartyRequest/transfer/{ID}`
 - The switch will initiate this call (not the DFSP)
-- The challenge here is how the switch will know that a given transfer relates to a thirdPartyRequest/transfer/{ID}
+- The challenge here is how the switch will know that a given transfer relates to a `thirdPartyRequest/transfer/{ID}`

 ## Questions:
 - How will we implement these notifications?
-  - And where should the notifications live?
-Should they be a part of the PISP Adapter? ml-api-adapter? central-event-processor?
+  - The existing notifications (to Payer and Payee DFSPS) are taken from the `notifications` topic by the ml-api-adapter
+  - As the current `PUT /transfer/{ID}` notifications live in the `ml-api-adapter`, it makes sense for the new PISP notifications to also live here
+  - Depending on the [_new ThirdParty-API design decision_](./design-decisions/README.md), we could put this functionality in a `thirdparty-api-adapter`
+  - For now, let's just say we are going to use the `ml-api-adapter`

+- Where should the lookup (to get from a `Transfer.quoteId` -> `ThirdPartyRequestId`) logic live?
+I think the existing ml-api-adapter has no real state attached to it, and has to talk to `central-ledger`
+  - Do we _really_ want to be storing stuff about thirdPartyRequests in the central-ledger?
+That sounds like a bad idea.
+  - Perhaps if we implement this separately in a `thirdparty-api-adapter`, it doesn't need to be stateless

+- Does it make sense to have a more generic implementation to contain both the `v1.1` `PATCH` changes and the `PUT /thirdPartyRequest/transfer/{ID}`?
-  - This will depend on whether or not the
+  - This is what Michael suggested originally, and the answer to this probably depends on the decision on whether or not we use a new ThirdParty-API, or add to the existing API

+- If we implement a new api, or even a new endpoint (`/thirdPartyRequest/transfer`), can we still use the `QuoteRequest.transactionRequestId` field?
+Or should it be a new field

 ## Current Notifications